MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-known-issues-and-troubleshooting.md

 ## Azure SQL Databases Exceptions

-The following is a list of exceptions that might occur if the number of databases is over 2000 databases:
+The following is a list of exceptions that might occur if the number of databases exceeds 2000:

 - A connection was successfully established with the server, but then an error occurred during the pre-login handshake.